-The latest Photoshop can only be run on Intel Core 2 or AMD Athlon 64 or later processor; 2GHz or faster processor with 64-bit support, running Windows 7 with Service Pack 1 or Windows 10 (version 1703 or later).
-The minimum RAM requirement is 2 GB (8 GB or more is recommended) and Photoshop requires an estimated 2 GB of free hard disk space to install the 64-bit version of the program.
-You will also need a computer display with a 1024 x 768 display (1280 x 800 recommended), driven by a 16-bit (or greater) graphics card with at least 1 GB video RAM (2 GB is recommended for large, high-resolution displays, such as 4K- and 5K-resolution monitors) and an OpenGL 3.3 capable system.
-Almost any new PC system you buy should have no trouble meeting the minimum requirements.
+Photoshop CC 2018 can run on Intel Core 2 or AMD Athlon 64 Processor; 2GHz or faster processor running Windows 7 with Service Pack 1 or Windows 10.
+While it is still possible to install on Windows 8.1, this is no longer recommended by Adobe.
+The minimum RAM requirement is 2 GB (8 GB or more is recommended) and Photoshop CC requires an estimated 2 GB of free hard disk space to install the 64-bit version of the program.
+You will also need a computer display with a 1024 x 768 display (1280 x 800 recommended), driven by a 16bit (or greater) graphics card with at least 512 MB video RAM (1 GB recommended) and an OpenGL 2.0 capable system.
+Almost any new PC system you buy should have no trouble meeting these requirements.